 Not everyone in football needs one.
-See 'Do I need an FA Enhanced Criminal Record Check'.
+See ('Do I need an FA Enhanced Criminal Record Check?').

 The law requires that The FA does all that it can to prevent people who are barred from working with children in Regulated Activity, from becoming involved in football with U18s.
-A DBS Enhanced Criminal Record with Children's Barred List Check tells The FA if a person is barred.
+A DBS Enhanced Criminal Record Check with Children's Barred List tells The FA if a person is barred.
 The FA also use DBS Enhanced Criminal Records Checks for roles that are eligible.

 These checks help The FA to make informed recruitment decisions about the suitability of people with criminal records who are seeking to have a role with U18s football.

-Do I need an FA Enhanced Criminal Record Check?
+4. Do I need an FA Enhanced Criminal Record Check?

-There are two clearly defined workforces that will require checks: those working in the child workforce in roles with U18s and those working with adults at risk.
+There are two clearly defined workforces that will require checks:

+- Those working in the child workforce in roles with U18s - and those with (vulnerable) adults also known as adults at risk2